 1. Showcase Profitability for Business Insights

-Profitability reports show where your client's money is coming from.
+Profitability CRM reports show where your client's money is coming from.

-There are tons of valuable insights to take advantage of just by paying close attention to their customer database.
-Look for things like purchase history and customer buying habits.
-Both of these metrics help determine which customers are their biggest contribution to revenue, the most loyal, and have the highest potential to buy again in the future (driving customer lifetime value).
+There are tons of valuable insights to take advantage of just by paying close attention to the customer database in their CRM software.
+Look for things like purchase history and customer buying habits and include them in your clients' CRM reporting.
+Both of these key metrics help sales reps determine which customers are their biggest contribution to revenue, the most loyal, and have the highest potential to buy again in the future (driving customer lifetime value).

 Total revenue